The General Surgery

 The SICU rotation is based at Einstein Medical Center Philadelphia.
 1st and 2nd year residents staff the 18-bed SICU.
 The typical categorical resident will rotate through the SICU for 4-5 months in the first two years.
 This prepares them well as they transition to a mid-level resident.
 This is a demanding rotation, as many of the hospital’s sickest patients are cared for here.
 Critically ill patients from the general surgical, transplant, trauma, and neurosurgery services are cared for by three critical-care board-certified surgeons.

-The Vascular rotation is based at Einstein Medical Center Philadelphia.
-Because we have no fellows in vascular surgery, all of these cases are staffed by our surgical residents.
+The Vascular rotation for the general surgery residents is based at Einstein Medical Center Philadelphia.
+The general surgery residents rotate with the vascular residents and all the cases are staffed by the surgical residents.
 Our vascular surgeons operate both in the operating room and a state-of-the-art endovascular suite.
 The service provides a rich case-load of open and endovascular cases.
 We also have an SVS-certified vascular laboratory for arterial and venous ultrasound studies.
 We have a busy wound-care center that provides a large number of referrals.

 The Surgical Oncology rotation is based at Einstein Medical Center Philadelphia, and includes Breast, Hepatobiliary, and Thoracic Surgical Oncology.
 This rotation includes exposure to medical oncology and oncologic radiology, as well as multi-disciplinary tumor conferences.
-PGY-3 residents also spend one month at Memorial Sloan Kettering Cancer Center in New York City.
+All categorical residents also spend two months at Fox Chase Cancer Center in Philadelphia, PA.

 The Transplant rotation is based at Einstein Medical Center Philadelphia.
 Four full-time transplant surgeons perform liver transplants, kidney transplants, and organ procurements.
 This rotation is staffed by a junior resident.
 Residents get valuable operative exposure to organ procurements, kidney transplantation, and vascular access.
 They also get clinical exposure to the management of complicated hepatic and renal transplant patients.